dougeby/IntuneDocs/intune-user-help/update-device-outlook-android.md

 # You need to update your Android device to install the Outlook app

-The Outlook app helps millions of users connect all their email accounts, calendars and files in one convenient spot for [Android](https://play.google.com/store/apps/details?id=com.microsoft.office.outlook) devices.
+The Outlook app helps millions of users connect all their email accounts, calendars, and files in one convenient spot for [Android](https://play.google.com/store/apps/details?id=com.microsoft.office.outlook) devices.

 >[!NOTE]
 > Looking for instructions for iOS devices?
 [Learn more](update-device-ios.md).

-Sometimes installing an app can fail, especially if your device isn't up to date.
-If you see a message like this when trying to install Outlook, you'll need to update your iOS device before trying to install it again.
+Sometimes installing an app can fail, especially if your device isn't up-to-date.
+If you this a message like this, you need to update your Android device before trying again.

 Go to **Settings**, and then use the **update** or **system update** option.